mohdsaifprototype/s-batch4-july2024/JavaScript/ReadMe.md

 # JavaScript
-JavaScript is a prototype based scripting language.
+JavaScript is a prototype based scripting as well as programming language.
 - It was developed using C language by Brendan Eich in 1995.
 - It is used by most of the modern browsers.
 - It is also used by Node.js.